 19. Our Chef Man Mario always makes everyone smile and tells our hours (he has to stay inside for the time being … long story!).

 20. Special items, such as Le Creuset skillets and Ellis Stansel rice.
 The Le Creuset skillet is one of my favorite items in the shop.
 It’s the best nonstick skillet you will ever use!
 And the Ellis Stansel rice has been in the shop since 1975.
 It’s the best white rice you will ever taste from Louisiana.

 21. Free gift wrap.
 We want you to be excited by a beautifully wrapped Cook Store package.

 22. Recipes.
 We love to share recipes, and it gets people excited to try something new.

 23. Plates, bowls and mugs!
 We’ve ordered our square wooden plates 200 at a time for years, and we still sell out.
 The noodle bowls by Earthborn Studios pottery by Tena Payne … I never leave their studio without 50, and I’m out there every two weeks.
 You can never have too many noodle bowls!
 And the mugs are one of our most popular items.
 We have great mugs from all our potters.

 24. Window decorations.
 We pride ourselves in always having a cute, fun and enticing window.

 25. Market Day in July.
 This is our biggest sale day of the year with the best deals.
 Everyone looks forward to Market Day!

-Congrats on 40 years of success, and here’s to many more!
+Congrats on over 40 years of success, and here’s to many more!